-All access will be on foot, with the exception of a personal pickup truck on designated roads.
-There will be no disturbance to any vegetation or items of historical or archeological significance.
-The proposed permit includes terms to ensure that the prospecting activities will not affect any wildlife or vegetation.
+All access authorized under the Permit will be on foot, with the exception of a personal pickup truck on designated roads.
+It is anticipated that there will be no disturbance to any vegetation or items of historical or archeological significance.
+The proposed Permit includes terms to ensure that the prospecting activities will not affect any wildlife or vegetation.